Authored by the expert who managed and guided the team behind the Laos Property Pack

 How do I check zoning and permitted use in Laos right now?

-The key document confirming zoning classification is the urban planning certificate or building permit that should accompany the property, showing whether the land is designated for residential, commercial, or mixed use.
+The document that typically confirms the zoning classification in Laos is the official land-use plan or zoning certificate issued by the relevant local authority, which states whether the plot is classified for residential, commercial, or mixed use.

 Buying real estate in Laos can be risky